api-specification-toolbox/home/README.md

 - [Ideas](https://github.com/oai-demandgen/home/issues?q=is%3Aissue+is%3Aopen+label%3Aideas) - Submit your ideas for what you think would help generate more demand for the OpenAPI spec.
 - [In Motion](https://github.com/oai-demandgen/home/issues?q=is%3Aissue+is%3Aopen+label%3Ain-motion) - Ideas that are being moved forward in some way, and have an owner helping lead the way.
-- [OAI Marketing](https://github.com/oai-demandgen/home/issues?q=is%3Aissue+is%3Aopen+label%3Ain-motion) - Ideas that are being taken to the OAI marketing meeting to see if we can get more support.

 ## Current Repositories